mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

                               tags.
                               Defaults to **false**.

 * &nbsp;```javadocNoTimestamp```: **true** to suppress the timestamp, which is hidden in an HTML comment in the generated HTML near the top of each page.
 Useful when you want to run javadoc on two source bases and diff them, as it prevents timestamps from causing a diff (which would otherwise be a diff on every page).
 The timestamp includes the javadoc version number.
                                   Defaults to **false**.

 * &nbsp;```javadocNoTree```: **true** to omit the class/interface hierarchy
                              pages from the generated documentation.
+These
-These are the pages you reach using the "Tree" button in the navigation bar.
+                             are the pages you reach using the "Tree" button in the navigation bar.
                              Defaults to **false**.

 * &nbsp;```javadocSplitIndex```: **true** to split the index file into multiple files, alphabetically, one file per letter, plus a file for any index entries that start with non-alphabetical characters.
                                  Defaults to **true**.

 * &nbsp;```javadocUse```: **true** to include one "Use" page for each documented class and package.
 The page describes what packages, classes, methods, constructors and fields use any API of the given class or package.
                           Given class C, things that use class C would include subclasses of C, fields declared as C, methods that return C, and methods and constructors with parameters of type C. You can access the generated "Use" page by first going to the class or package, then clicking on the "Use" link in the navigation bar.
                           Defaults to **true**.

 * &nbsp;```javadocVersion```: **true** to include the @version text in the generated documentation.
                               Defaults to **true**.

 The defaults for the settings can be overridden by defining the settings in the project's ```build-settings.gradle``` file.

 ### <a name="BuildTasksJavaClean"/>clean

-The build adjusts this task for Java projects (which includes bnd projects) such that it removes:
+The build adjusts this task for Java projects (which includes Bnd projects) such that it removes:

 * The class files output directory of all defined sourcesets.